NMDTechnologies/sample-repo/README.md

 This repository is built step by step in the tutorial.
 ### Content changes
 Add some changes to the code, and then commit the changes.
 For now, we will "Commit directly to the master branch".
+### Content pulling out
+This now changes with pull request